originrose/cortex/examples/catsdogs-classification/INTRO.md

 The trained network is periodically saved to a file with a default name of trained-network.nippy.
 The nippy file is mostlly only a binary version of a big clojure map.
-FIrst we load the network saved in a nippy  file:
+First we load the network saved in a nippy  file:

 ```
 (def nippy